 However, Google updates its paid search functionality regularly.
 In fact, Google released nine updates to Google Ads in the first quarter of 2022 alone.
 To make the most of their ad spend, it is crucial for advertisers to understand these changes and leverage them to improve their campaign performance.
 This blog post will provide Webcertain’s summary of the top Google Ads trends you need to know about in 2022, to make the most out of your paid search campaigns on Google.

-If you want even more insights, we will be holding a free webinar on this topic on 12 July 2022.
-Register now to save your spot!
+If you want even more insights, we held a webinar on this topic on 12 July 2022.
+Watch the webinar recording now to get even more learnings!

 Trend #1: The rise of smart bidding strategies